 This article provides information and resources for ensuring your Fitbit data is private and secure.
-If you're concerned that your account has been compromised, see Can someone take over my account?
+If you're concerned that an unauthorized person has logged into your Fitbit account, see Can someone take over my account?

 Researchers who want to report a security concern are welcome to participate in our bug bounty program.
 Law enforcement can contact our legal team directly at email@example.com, and journalists should contact us at firstname.lastname@example.org.